imjjs/CS6366/pelican/content/proposal.rst

 Description
 -----------
 The project is about studying consensus in multi-agent systems.
-The core idea is that the consensus problem can be turned into a non-cooperative stochastic game, where the dynamic agent are players.
+The core idea is that the consensus problem can be turned into a non-cooperative stochastic game, where the dynamic agents are players.
 The consensus can be formally represented by a mechanism design problem including the objective functions such that if the rational agents use their best-response strategies, then such objective functions lead the whole system to a consensus value.
-Moreover, we assume that neighborhood relations are defined in the players set and each player has a optimal, distributed, and stationary control policy making decisions based on its neighbors’ state.
+Moreover, we assume that neighborhood relations are defined in the players set and each player has a optimal, distributed, and stationary control policy making decisions based on its neighbors’ states.

 Several optional topics may be included in this project:
     - Make a comparison between our model and traditional approaches for solving consensus problems.